jfdomitor/Intwenty.DataClient/README.md

 ![alt text](https://github.com/Domitor/Intwenty/blob/master/IntwentyDemo/wwwroot/images/intwenty_loggo_small.png)

 # Intwenty.DataClient
 A .net core database client library that includes ORM functions, JSON support and more.
+Perfect when you need to create or retrieve data and you don't want to work with strongly type objects.

+Example:
+* bool CreateTable(IIBasicDbTable model);
+* int InsertEntity(IIBasicDbTable model, JsonElement data);
+* JsonElement GetJsonArray(string tablename)

 ## Description
-Intwenty.DataClient is a laser fast database client library with a limited set of functions for object relational mapping and generating JSON directly from SQL query results.
+Intwenty.DataClient is a laser fast database client library with a set of functions for object relational mapping and generating JSON directly from SQL query results.

 ## Implementation
 Instead of extending the IDbConnection Intwenty.DataClient works as a generic abstraction layer and wraps around other libraries that implements IDbConnection and IDbCommand.
 All methods on the IDataClient interface that not explicitly takes an sql statment as parameter (GetEntity<T>, InsertEntity<T> etc) generates sql for all supported databases.